Molar pregnancy: symptoms, causes and treatment

 In the case of a molar pregnancy, hCG levels are abnormally high.
 However, these tests are not sufficient to confirm the pregnancy definitively, and must be combined with other analyses.

-How do you treat a complete or partial molar pregnancy?
+How is complete or partial molar pregnancy treated?

-Treatment of molar pregnancy is identical, whether partial or complete.
+Treatment of molar pregnancy is the same for both partial and complete pregnancies.
 In both cases, treatment consists of rapid and complete surgical evacuation of the mole to prevent complications.
 In other words, Voluntary Interruption of Pregnancy by curettage and aspiration.
 Depending on severity, chemotherapy may be necessary, particularly if the mole has affected other organs.

 After treatment of a molar pregnancy, close follow-up is recommended to watch for any signs of relapse.
-It's also advisable to wait at least a year before trying to conceive a baby again.
+It is also advisable to wait at least a year before trying to conceive a baby again.

 What are the complications of hydatidiform mole?

-• Haemorrhage, due to abnormal growth of the placenta and rupture of the blood vessels;
+• Hemorrhage, due to abnormal growth of the placenta and rupture of the blood vessels;

 • A risk of cancer, also known as gestational cancer or choriocarcinoma;